Autism Advocacy Service

 “Advocacy refers to receiving support from another individual (i.e and advocate) to assist you to express your opinions and make your views heard in order to lead to changes in your life.”

 What is the role of the Advocate?

-- Empowers you in marking choices to have more control over your life
+- Empowers you in making choices to have more control over your life

-- Can be appointed to speak on your behalf during meetings/appointments
+- Can be appointed to speak on your behalf during some meetings/appointments

-- Assists you to represent your own interested and exercise your rights
+- Assists you to represent your own interests and exercise your rights

 - Promotes your full participation in mainstream society